Hashi-ktk/FastAPI-RBAC-RAG-Service/README.md

 You can access the API documentation at `http://127.0.0.1:8000/docs`.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.# Overview